Heat Advisory issued for Santa Clarita Valley by NWS - News Break

 Heat Advisory issued for Santa Clarita Valley by NWS

-Effective: 2021-07-10 03:43:00 PDT Expires: 2021-07-11 21:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Effective: 2021-07-09 10:00:00 PDT Expires: 2021-07-11 21:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
 Take extra precautions if you work or spend time outside.
 When possible reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
 Wear lightweight and loose fitting clothing when possible.
 To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency!
 Call 9 1 1.
-Target Area: Santa Clarita Valley HEAT ADVISORY REMAINS IN EFFECT UNTIL 9 PM PDT SUNDAY * WHAT...Temperatures up to 104 degrees expected.
-Overnight temperatures in the 70s. * WHERE...Santa Clarita Valley. * WHEN...Until 9 PM PDT Sunday. * IMPACTS...Hot temperatures may cause heat illnesses to occur.alerts.weather.gov
+Target Area: Santa Clarita Valley HEAT ADVISORY REMAINS IN EFFECT FROM 10 AM THIS MORNING TO 9 PM PDT SUNDAY * WHAT...Temperatures up to 105 degrees expected. * WHERE...Santa Clarita Valley. * WHEN...From 10 AM this morning to 9 PM PDT Sunday. * IMPACTS...Hot temperatures may cause heat illnesses to occur.alerts.weather.gov

 Comments / 0